zmkfirmware/zmk/docs/docs/development/hardware-integration/new-board.md

  * SPDX-License-Identifier: <your license>
  */

-//include the base board definition
+// Include the base board definition
 #include <../boards/<vendor or you>/<board folder name>/<your board>.dts>
-//include predefined boot mode settings, e.g.
+// Include predefined boot mode settings, e.g.
 #include <arm/raspberrypi/rp2040-boot-mode-retention.dtsi>

-//disable UART nodes if they are not actively in use (wired split) as they increase power draw &uart0 { status = "disabled"; };
+// Disable UART nodes if they are not actively in use (wired split) as they increase power draw &uart0 { status = "disabled"; };

-//reduce the code partition section of the memory and add a storage partition to store ZMK Studio changes &code_partition {
+// Reduce the code partition section of the memory and add a storage partition to store ZMK Studio changes &code_partition {
     reg = <0x100 (DT_SIZE_M(2) - 0x100 - DT_SIZE_K(512))>;
 };